-They can monitor the health of your website for indexing issues, traffic drops, ranking loss, manual actions, and other issues.
+Monitor the health of your website for indexing issues, traffic drops, ranking loss, manual actions, and other issues.

-They are capable of diagnosing problems and determining the root causes of algorithmic penalties and drops.
+Capable of diagnosing problems and determining the root causes of algorithmic penalties and drops.

-They can provide direction and development advice for resolving issues.
+Provide direction and development advice for resolving issues.